AdmiralXy/42avaj-launcher/README.md

 ### How to run (on Linux / macOS)

-1. Clone the repository
-2. Make sure you have JDK 8+ installed
+1. Make sure you have JDK 1.8+ installed
-3. Execute `bash run.sh` to compile and run the program with the default `scenario.txt` file
+2. Execute `bash run.sh` to compile and run the program with the default `scenario.txt` file
-4. Execute `bash clean.sh` to remove the .class files and the output file
+3. Execute `bash clean.sh` to remove the .class files and the output file

 ### How to run (on Windows)

+1. Make sure you have JDK 1.8+ installed

-1. Compile the program to create the .class files:
+2. Compile the program to create the .class files:

 ```bash
 find * -name "*.java" > sources.txt
 javac @sources.txt
 ```

-2. Run the program with `java -classpath src/main/java/ com.admiralxy.avaj.Simulation scenario.txt` where scenario.txt is the text file containing the number of times the simulation should run and the different types of aircrafts and their initial coordinates.
+3. Run the program with `java -classpath src/main/java/ com.admiralxy.avaj.Simulation scenario.txt` where scenario.txt is the text file containing the number of times the simulation should run and the different types of aircrafts and their initial coordinates.

-3. The output will be in a text file called `simulation.txt`
+4. The output will be in a text file called `simulation.txt`

 ### UML Diagram of the program